Pole Bending Video Lessons via mail

 There are optimal locations for the camera, depending on what we want to study.
 I like to see runs videoed from the side and from an end.
 The side view will show the horse's strides and turns, and the end view will show the rider's reining and the horse's flexion, and whether the horse is staying on the ideal track.

-Generally, the most helpful side position is near the middle of the six poles.
-Adjust the camera zoom so that you can see a little more than two poles in the frame.
+Generally, the most helpful side position is on the side near the middle of the six poles.
+Adjust the camcorder zoom so that you can see a little more than two poles, maybe three, in the frame.
 That will capture all of the horse and rider, and give you the needed perspective as they go through the pattern.
+To best see how the horse and rider accomplish their turns, I prefer to be on the side where the horse will turn the end poles toward me as I'm videoing.

 Also, getting up in the air always helps.
-If you can video down on the pattern, You have a better view of what is going on.
+If you can video down on the pattern, you have a better view of what is going on.

 Video the horse entering the arena, and continue until the time is announced.